Guatemala volcano death toll up to 65, expected to rise

 Bodies were so thickly coated with ash that they looked like statues, and rescuers were forced to use sledgehammers to break through the roofs of houses buried in debris up to their rooflines to try to see if anyone was trapped inside.

-Fanuel Garcia, director of the National Institute of Forensic Sciences, said 62 bodies had been recovered and 13 of those had been identified.
+In the afternoon, Fanuel Garcia, director of the National Institute of Forensic Sciences, said 62 bodies had been recovered and 13 of those had been identified.
+Guatemala's national disaster agency later raised the toll to 65.

 "It is very difficult for us to identify them because some of the dead lost their features or their fingerprints" from the red-hot flows, Garcia said.
 "We are going to have to resort to other methods ... and if possible take DNA samples to identify them."